2KAbhishek/dots2k/README.md

 Dotfiles serves as a core for some of my other useful dev environments targeted for specific platforms

-- [Macfiles](https://github.com/2kabhishek/Macfiles): Elevate your terminal game on macOS with Macfiles!
+- [mac2k](https://github.com/2kabhishek/mac2k): Elevate your terminal game on macOS with mac2k!
-- [Winfiles](https://github.com/2kabhishek/Winfiles): Say goodbye to bland command lines on Windows!
+- [win2k](https://github.com/2kabhishek/win2k): Say goodbye to bland command lines on Windows!
-- [Oh-My-Termux](https://github.com/2kabhishek/Oh-My-Termux): Supercharge your Android development on the go!
+- [termux2k](https://github.com/2kabhishek/termux2k): Supercharge your Android development on the go!

 ### More Tools